 One of the only disadvantages of laparoscopic ovariectomy is the increased cost as the equipment purchase and maintenance cost is much greater than traditional surgical instruments.

-Please call us to schedule this procedure at our hospital with Dr. Staiger.
+Please call us to schedule minimally invasive surgery at our hospital with Dr. Staiger.

 Monroe Animal Hospital